Identification and Treatment of Mange: Sarcoptic (red) & Demodectic (demodecosis) mange

 Treatment

-• Ivermectin (for killing the mites)
+• Ivermectin injection would be given (for killing the mites)

 • 1 injections per week for 2 weeks